Chespirito Not Really on Purpose Review Episode 1 | No Spoilers

 First Impressions: Tone and Atmosphere

 So I watched the very first episode, “Cobbler, Stick to Thy Last”, in Spanish.
-Actually I watched the HBO MAX trailer in English before switching it to the original language (Latin American Spanish… if you’ve ever heard “Spanish from Spain” dubbing surely you’ll understand this distinction).
+Actually I watched the HBO MAX trailer in English before switching it to the original language (Latin American Spanish… if you’ve ever heard “Spanish from Spain” dubbing, surely you’ll understand this distinction).
 And the English sounds pretty good!
 I wouldn’t mind watching the episode once again, but now dubbed in English, so I can tell you my sincere opinion.
+This chespirito hbo max production really makes an effort for international audiences.

 From the very first minutes, “Chespirito: Not Really On Purpose” immerses us in a nostalgic atmosphere.
 The first episode addresses part of his childhood as one of three brothers, raised by a single mother.
 Or maybe it was a young widowed mother?
-We don’t know yet for sure.
+We don’t know yet for sure (unless you google it – oh yes I did!).
+This initial chespirito: not really on purpose episode (season 1, episode 1) sets the stage for the entire narrative.
+It’s said there’ll be 8 episodes in total.

 Character Building and Introduction